maipej/Flower-Game/README.md

 # Where's Waldo - Flower Edition 🌸

+Find the link to the game here! - https://find-the-flower.onrender.com/

 A delightful and interactive game where you help a lost flower find its way home!
 This game combines beautiful flower imagery with engaging gameplay to create a fun and educational experience.

 ## How to Play 🎮